marrobi/PartsUnlimitedMRP/docs/HOL_Docker/README.md

 ###  Step 2 : Dockerfile for the ordering service using JAVA ###

-We will create an other empty folder, create an empty file named Dockerfile and paste this 7 command lines in it.
+We will create an other empty folder called Order, create an empty file named Dockerfile and paste this 7 command lines in it.

 - We will use the official openjdk 8-jre image from the Docker Hub, we will use as first instruction : `FROM openjdk:8-jre`
 - Next, we can specify a maintainer using the command : `MAINTAINER YouEmailAddress`